GCN is pleased to announce the availability of the GCN EchoBox™ designed for licensed terrestrial AM-FM radio stations.

-Designed for stations that do not have an XDS Satelite receiver and dish, the GCN EchoBox™ will air any GCN show, Live, or in Delay, any time of day or night, 24 hours a day, seven days per week.
+Specifically for stations which do not have an XDS Satelite receiver and dish, the GCN EchoBox™ will air any GCN show Live, or in Delay, any time of day or night, 24 hours a day, seven days per week.

-Designed on a small SBC (Single Board Computer), in a box about the size of a pack of cigarettes, it requires only a 5 volt usb power supply (provided), a wired internet connection (cat5/6), and an analog audio input, to deliver its audio into the stations automation, in either balanced mono, or unbalanced stereo.
-Its audio output is 1/8" RTS.
-An audio output wire can be provided with a pigtail or connector of your specificiation to plug into your station's audio input.
+Designed using a small SBC (Single Board Computer), in a box about the size of a pack of cigarettes, it requires only a 5 volt usb power supply (provided), a wired internet connection (cat5/6), and an analog audio wire.
+Its audio output is Balanced 1/8" Ring Tip Sleeve (Headphone Jack).

-Stations that currently air a lot of GCN programs in delay, by downloading and overwriting files into their automation, can benefit from the GCN EchoBox™, in that it will eliminate the need for labor daily and/or weekly.
+Stations that currently air many GCN programs in delay, by downloading and overwriting files into their automation, can benefit from the GCN EchoBox™ and GCN Relaybox™, in that they will eliminate the need for daily or weekly labor.

-Scheduling, at this time, is done by GCN engineering, and in most all cases can take effect in under 1 hour from the time executed.
-We are working on a "web based user interface", that will allow stations to schedule their own GCN EchoBox™ in the future.
+Scheduling is done by GCN engineering, and in most cases will take effect in under 1 hour from the time executed.

 Shows running in delay will still deliver audio, even if the internet connection drops momentarily, mid-show.
 If the internet drops before any "live" broadcast, the unit will detect the outage and run a replay instead of the live stream.

-GCN will provide this new device to terrestrial stations free of charge, in exchange for a signed (30 day out) agreement.
+GCN will provide this new device to terrestrial stations free of charge, in exchange for a signed agreement.